 - Do your messages and the defined target group correspond to the objectives of the company?

+2. Inappropriate business and marketing objectivesSocial media is supposed to complement your business strategy.
+Thus, marketing and business objectives should be closely interlinked.
+Although given memes can be very popular on your profile, it doesn’t necessarily mean that they’ll support e-commerce sales.
 You need to know your goals, elements that you want to focus on, and effects that will be potentially satisfying.
 Take advantage of the S.M.A.R.T. method.
 As far as social media is concerned, the objectives may be as follows:

 - Business objective: to increase product/service sales by X% in the Y time period,